Brittney Griner back in Russian court on cannabis charge – KION546

 Associated Press

-KHIMKI, Russia (AP) — Brittney Griner was back in court on Tuesday for her trial for cannabis possession amid U.S. diplomatic efforts to secure her release.
+KHIMKI, Russia (AP) — American basketball star Brittney Griner was back in court on Tuesday for her trial for cannabis possession amid U.S. diplomatic efforts to secure her release.

+During the hearing, prosecutors called a state narcotics expert who analyzed cannabis found in Griner’s luggage.
+Her defense fielded a specialist who challenged the analysis, charging that it was flawed and didn’t conform to official rules.

-If convicted, the WNBA star and two-time Olympic gold medalist could face 10 years in prison.
+If convicted, the Women’s National Basketball Association (WNBA) star and two-time Olympic gold medalist could face 10 years in prison.
 As her trial has progressed, the Biden administration has faced growing public pressure to get her released.

 The Lavrov-Blinken call marked the highest-level known contact between Washington and Moscow since Russia sent troops into Ukraine more than five months ago, the direct outreach at odds with U.S. efforts to isolate the Kremlin.